Parc Eryri – Snowdonia National Park

 Send Email

-Snowdonia National Park is a special part of the country where people come to relax and enjoy a wide range of leisure activities in spectacular surroundings.
+Parc Eryri – Snowdonia National Park – is a special part of the country where people come to relax and enjoy a wide range of leisure activities in spectacular surroundings.

-Snowdonia National Park came into existence on 18th October 1951, and was the third National Park to be designated in Britain, and the first in Wales, it covers 823 square miles.
-Today, Snowdonia is one of 15 National Parks in Britain.
+Parc Eryri came into existence on 18th October 1951, and was the third National Park to be designated in Britain, and the first in Wales, it covers 823 square miles.
+Today, Eryri is one of 15 National Parks in Britain.

-Aberdovey is situated on the southern edge of Snowdonia, the largest National Park in Wales.
-Snowdonia has the highest peak in England and Wales, the largest natural lake in Wales and is home to a variety of wildlife including the Welsh mountain goat.
+Aberdyfi is situated on the southern edge of Eryri, the largest National Park in Wales.
+Eryri has the highest peak in England and Wales, the largest natural lake in Wales and is home to a variety of wildlife including the Welsh mountain goat.

-Take a drive through Snowdonia National Park and admire the beautiful landscape.
-Choose the coastal route and holidaymakers, daytrippers and explorers can enjoy 37 miles of stunning beaches, estuaries and sea views, 10% of which surround the village of Aberdovey.
+Take a drive through Parc Eryri and admire the beautiful landscape.
+Choose the coastal route and holidaymakers, daytrippers and explorers can enjoy 37 miles of stunning beaches, estuaries and sea views, 10% of which surround the village of Aberdyfi.

-Visiting Snowdonia National Park is a must while in North / Mid Wales as its splendour and beauty will leave a lasting impression.
-Respecting the environment is essential for the delicate eco-system and diverse wildlife that make Snowdonia National Park such a special place, please leave only footprints and help keep Snowdonia an area of outstanding beauty.
+Visiting Parc Eryri is a must while in North / Mid Wales as its splendour and beauty will leave a lasting impression.
+Respecting the environment is essential for the delicate eco-system and diverse wildlife that make Parc Eryri such a special place, please leave only footprints and help keep Eryri an area of outstanding beauty.

 Snowdonia National Park Authority